JamieShamilian/seeMusic/README.md

 # seeMusic

-runs on rasberryPi
+runs on rasberryPi using GPIO to drive LEDs

 needed modules

-python-qt4 pyqtgraph pyaudio
+   python-qt4 pyqtgraph pyaudio numpy

 to run the program:

    python qtSeeMusic.py